babaiyu/efficacy_hackathon/BE/README.md

 * run `docker-compose up` to turn on the database
 * use Ctrl+C to stop the database
 * run `docker-compose down` to turn off the database

+## Migrate database

+Migrating the database or you can say making the tables and columns for the database

+just run `npm run migrate` in the server folder

+## Run the server

+running the server can be done in 2 modes:
+Development:
+`npm run dev`

+Production:
+`npm start`